7 reasons why I want my first Mother’s Day to be in the Netherlands

 4. Education in the Netherlands

-With tuition on the order of a bit more than € 2,000 euros annually versus tens of thousands of US dollars per year, my plan for saving tuition money to pay for their higher education is therefore greatly simplified — and doesn’t have to start pre-conception.
+With tuition fees in the Netherlands being a bit more than €2,000 annually, I wouldn’t need to save tens of thousands of US dollars per year.
+My plan to pay for my future kiddo’s higher education is therefore greatly simplified — and doesn’t have to start pre-conception.

 Naturally, the trade-off is that I’m paying higher income tax, but that’s another story.

-READ MORE | Student loans, financing, and scholarships in the Netherlands in 2023
+READ MORE | Student loans, financing, and scholarships in the Netherlands in 2025

-I could also do what some Dutch (and American) parents do and let my kids figure it out on their own: take on a student loan and get a job — as many young adult Dutchies do.
+I could also do what some Dutch (and American) parents do and let my kids figure it out on their own: take on a student loan and get a job, as many young adult Dutchies do.

 5. Dutch children are healthier